 Many mortgages are taken on a variable rate – which changes.
 The idea of switching is that you move your mortgage to the lender with the best variable rate, saving you a packet.
-Lots of the lenders will also throw in incentives to get you to sign up with them.
+Many lenders will also throw in incentives to get you to sign up with them.

-It’s a straightforward idea in theory: move your mortgage money to the lender with the best rate and save on that rate.
+In theory, it’s a straightforward idea: move your mortgage money to the lender with the best rate and save on that rate.

-The terms aren’t wildly different to how you signed up in the first place.
-If you said ‘yes’ to all the above, you should be able to switch your mortgage.
+The terms aren’t wildly different from how you signed up in the first place.
+If you said ‘yes’ to all the above, you should be able to remortgage.

-Of course, there are certain warnings you should heed as well – you know the ones most people ignore but that would scare the bejaysis out of you: you’ll lose your home if you don’t keep up your repayments; that the payment rates may be adjusted by the lender from time to time; and to always check the rates that will apply after a fixed rate period expires.
+Of course, there are certain warnings you should heed as well – you know the ones most people ignore, but that would scare the bejesus out of you: you’ll lose your home if you don’t keep up your repayments; that the lender may adjust the payment rates from time to time; and to always check the rates that will apply after a fixed-rate period expires.

 Know what you’re getting yourself into, essentially, because we all know what happened the last time we kept our blinkers on.

 The truth is that there *is* money to be made in switching – but be smart about it.